apache/cordova-docs/docs/en/edge/guide/command-line/index.md

     $ C:\path\to\my_new_cordova_project\cordova\run.bat [Target] [Build]

-Make sure you have created at least one Android Virtual Device.
-If you did not it will ask you to create one with the `android` command.
-By default the `run` command will look for a connected device, if no device is found it will look for any started emulators.
-If you have multiple AVDs, you can specify a target ID.
+Make sure you create at least one Android Virtual Device, otherwise you're prompted to do so with the `android` command.
+If you have multiple AVDs, you're prompted to select one.
+By default the `run` command will detect a connected device.
+When no device is found, it will detect a running emulator.

 ### Logging